llvm/clangd-www/llvm-remote-index.md

 benefiting people working on the open-source LLVM project.
 The service is run on best-effort basis and this is not an official LLVM product.

-The source code we serve is the open source version of LLVM: we fetch the sources from the [LLVM monorepo](https://github.com/llvm/llvm-project) main branch and do not modify the sources in any way.
-The infrastructure we use and the code we run is publicly available ([clangd/index/remote](https://github.com/llvm/llvm-project/tree/master/clang-tools-extra/clangd/index/remote) for server and client implementation, [llvm-remote-index](https://github.com/clangd/llvm-remote-index) for indexing, data pipelines and deployment).
-Google generously donated the funding for Google Cloud Platform instance we use, but this is a public instance (same as any instance open source developers can use themselves).
+Source code that is served is the open source version of LLVM: sources from the [LLVM monorepo](https://github.com/llvm/llvm-project) main branch are fetched without any modifications.
+The infrastructure used and the code being run is publicly available ([clangd/index/remote](https://github.com/llvm/llvm-project/tree/master/clang-tools-extra/clangd/index/remote) for server and client implementation, [llvm-remote-index](https://github.com/clangd/llvm-remote-index) for indexing, data pipelines and deployment).
+Google generously donated the funding for Google Cloud Platform instance that is used, but it is a public instance (same as any instance open source developers can use themselves).

 Requests from user contain some data from clangd instance such as the file